Memphis police: Arrest made in jogger's disappearance

 MEMPHIS, Tenn.
-(AP) — Police in Tennessee said Sunday that an arrest has been made in connection with the abduction of a jogger last week.
+(AP) — An arrest has been made in the abduction of a jogger in Tennessee, and though she hasn’t been found, police said they believe she suffered serious injuries.

 The Memphis Police Department said 38-year-old Cleotha Abston has been charged with especially aggravated kidnapping and tampering with evidence in the disappearance of Eliza Fletcher of Memphis.
 A second person was also arrested, but police said that suspect was “currently not believed to be connected” to Fletcher’s abduction early Friday.